omarryhan/pyfy/docs/index.rst

 Getting Started 👩
 ========================

-You should start by creating a Spotify client credentials from Spotify's `Developer's console <https://developer.spotify.com/dashboard/applications>`_.
+You should start by creating client credentials from Spotify's `Developer's console <https://developer.spotify.com/dashboard/applications>`_.

-Edit your application's settings and set a Redirect URL.
+Next, edit your application's settings and set a Redirect URL.
 If it's for personal use then set it as:

   http://localhost:9000 *Port can be any port of choice, not necessarily 9000*

 Next, copy your: